Skip to main content

 Measuring TTFB in DevTools

-As mentioned above, PageSpeed Insights is a great tool to check if slow TTFB is a problem for real users.
+As mentioned above, PageSpeed Insights is a great tool to check if a slow TTFB is a problem for real users.
 Chrome DevTools can help you test TTFB locally to see if your optimizations are working.

 You can find the HTTP Request TTFB in the Network tab of Chrome DevTools.
 Click on the document request, open the Timing tab, and then check the Waiting for server response value.

-If you are looking for the Full TTFB you can look at the sum at the bottom of the Timing tab.
-This number does not include redirects, if there are any you'll need to manually check how long those requests took and calculate the total TTFB value.
+If you are looking for the Full TTFB, you can look at the sum at the bottom of the Timing tab.
+This number does not include redirects; if there are any, you'll need to manually check how long those requests took and calculate the total TTFB value.

 TTFB (time spent waiting for server response) in Chrome Devtools